Traewelling/traewelling/privacypolicy_en.md

 Träwelling offers the option to forward travel data (check-ins) to a Fediverse service and publish them there at the user's request.
 This only occurs when the user explicitly selects this option during the respective check-in.
+Once a post has been transmitted to the Fediverse service, Träwelling is no longer responsible for its further processing.
+Once a post has been published, we will neither edit nor delete it.
+The privacy policy of the respective Fediverse service applies.

 ### Third-party applications